xealits/xealits.github.io/_posts/2025/2025-09-22-everything-is-possible-in-words.md

 Like, "let's work on A" and a couple sentences later "we are also starting B", but everybody will be busy with A and B actually depends on A to be able to start.

-It reminded a situation when this sort of "words can contain anything" caused a bunch of confusion for me back in early university years, when I was trying to figure out how the [Virtual Memory](https://en.wikipedia.org/wiki/Virtual_memory) works in computers.
+It reminded of a situation when this sort of "words can contain anything" caused a bunch of confusion for me back in early university years, when I was trying to figure out how the [Virtual Memory](https://en.wikipedia.org/wiki/Virtual_memory) works in computers.

-The idea itself is simple.
-The goal, the math of it, is quite apparent: you want to run multiple software processes on one computer, of course they should not see each other's memory, they should see some "virtual memory" addresses which are somehow translated into different addresses in real physical memory.
+The idea of Virtual Memory itself is simple.
+The goal, the math of it, is quite apparent: you want to run multiple software processes on one computer, of course they should not see each other's memory, they should see some "virtual memory" addresses which are somehow translated into different addresses in the real physical memory.
 But how?

 So, I spent a couple evenings googling and trying to figure out how the CPU does it.